 - Drink unsweetened cranberry juice to acidify the urine and provide hippuric acid.
 Cranberry capsules can substitute for the juice.

 Women with recurring UTIs or blood consistently in their urine should be seen by a urologist who will perform more sophisticated tests that may include a urine cytology, ultrasound, CT urogram or cystoscopy.

 Dr. Sethi is a urologist with Pacific Urology.
-Pacific Urology has offices in San Ramon, Walnut Creek, Concord, Livermore, Brentwood, Antioch and Rossmoor.
+Pacific Urology has offices in San Ramon, Walnut Creek, Concord, Livermore and Brentwood.
 Dr. Sethi can be reached at 925-830-1140.